 Community & Building Projects

-There are always communities around the world who require willing volunteers to come and help them construct schools, repair roads and put up housing.
+There are always communities around the world that require willing volunteers to come and help them construct schools, repair roads and put up housing.

-Not only will you have a big impact on a local community, but you will also pick up skill such as bricklaying, plastering or plumbing from local experts.
+Not only will you have a big impact on a local community, but you will also pick up skills such as bricklaying, plastering or plumbing from local experts.

 This is an unusual and fairly niche volunteering opportunity, but as big dig sites are discovered, volunteers are required to help experienced archaeologists with the work.